-Maclay cites shampoo, conditioner, a leave-in and styling product and a hairspray as the only products you really need.
-Leibel agrees, noting shampoo, conditioner, styling and finishing products as her top four must-haves.
+Maclay cites shampoo, conditioner, a leave-in and styling product and a hairspray as the only products you really need, and Leibel agrees.

-Shampoo’s importance is undeniable because it helps cleanse our strained locks, but leave-in products are something many women don’t, but should, use.
+Shampoo’s importance is undeniable because it helps cleanse our strained locks, but leave-in products are something many women don’t — but should — use.
 Why?
 As Maclay explains, a leave-in product can protect your hair against heat styling and color fading.
-Sounds like a win-win to us!
-Last but not least, a styling product is key for polished, finished strands.

 Here are some of our current top picks for must-have products.